 Paul R. Young, Sr. was born in 1921 in Camp Washington to Lena and Robert Young, but he was raised in Dunlap and attended Colerain High School with his brothers Robert, George, and Charles.
 He was a member of the school's first football team at Colerain and was later inducted to the school's Hall of Fame.
 In 1938, while still in high school, he was honored to serve as the Lieutenant Governor of Buckeye Boys State in Ohio.
 It was also in high school that he met his future wife, Marian Mack, also of Dunlap.

 After high school, he attended the Cincinnati College of Mortuary Science to become a funeral director; his training there provided him with skills that would later serve him as a medic in World War II.
-On the day he graduated college in 1942, he received his 1A draft letter from the United States government, calling him up to service in the US Army.
+When he graduated college in 1942, he received his draft letter from the United States government, calling him up to service in the US Army.
 Two weeks later he reported to Ft.
 Thomas in Kentucky to be inducted, then he served his basic training at Ft.
 Bragg in North Carolina.
 From there, he departed for Europe.
 Paul served as a Lieutenant with the US Army during WWII in England, Belgium, Germany, France, and Czechoslovakia.
 He was a medic in the Battle of the Bulge and in 1945 received the rare and extraordinary honor of a Battlefield Commission while serving in Germany.
 He was first in a small group of soldiers at the liberation of the Buchenwald concentration camp and among the first cars to free occupied Paris.
 He was decorated with the WWII Victory Medal, American Campaign Medal, Meritorious Service Unit Award, European-African-Middle Eastern Campaign Medal (also originally know as the EAME Ribbon), two Silver Stars, three Bronze Service Stars, and the Good Conduct Medal.

 After the war, he was granted special permission by his general and Madame Tussaud's Wax Museum to study sculpture under Bernard Tussaud, nephew of famed wax museum artist Madame Tussaud, in London.
 His sculptural studies served him well in his career and he was known for his restorative artistry.
 After returning home and starting his business, he studied special sculpturing at the Cincinnati Art Academy from 1948 to 1951.
 This was also when he first began creating and displaying his famous Christmas scene of life-size wax figures on the front lawn of his business in Mt.
 Healthy.